wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getdifficulty.md

 ---
-title: doge:getdifficulty \[POST\]
+title: doge:getdifficulty - Dogecoin
-description: Returns the proof-of-work difficulty as a multiple of the minimumdifficulty.
+description: Example code for the doge:getdifficulty json-rpc method. Сomplete guide on how to use doge:getdifficulty json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters